pszemraj/textsum/README.md

 ### CLI

-To summarize a directory of text files, run the following command:
+To summarize a directory of text files, run the following command in your terminal:

 ```bash
 textsum-dir /path/to/dir
 ```

+There are many CLI flags available.
 A full list:

 <details>